 Children’s Theatre Association of San Francisco$20,000

 The mission of Children’s Theatre Association (CTA) is to encourage theatrical excellence and provide live musical theater at no charge for primarily inner-city schoolchildren in the San Francisco Bay Area, in hope that the experience will serve as a springboard to a lifetime appreciation for musical theater and the arts in general.
 CTA partners with the San Francisco Unified School District to entertain as many students as possible, as funding for the arts in public schools continues to decrease.
 After each performance, teachers follow up by asking their students to critique the show, comment on their favorite character, and discover what moral they derived from the story.
 In 2017 and 2018, they were awarded grants of $10,000.

 CITY Center for Collaborative Learning (for CommunityShare)$159,000

 CommunityShare is an online network that connects the skills of volunteer community professionals, leaders, organizations and businesses in the greater Tucson region with the goals and needs of educators in schools and informal learning environments.
 Teachers and community partners work together to create “real-world” learning opportunities for youth to discover their own passions and transform them into career possibilities.
 In 2016 CommunityShare received a $15,000 grant from the Lovell Foundation through the CITY Center for Collaborative Learning.
-An additional grant of $69,000 was awarded in 2017, and $75,000 in 2019.
+Additional grants of $69,000 were awarded in 2017, and $75,000 in 2019.